 The card is linked to NAB’s own flexible points program called NAB Rewards and has Velocity, Asia Miles and Air NZ Airpoints as transfer partners.
 We’ll get into the value of these more later in the guide, but it’s great to see a new ‘flexible points program’ option launch to appeal to points collectors, and as an option for non-American Express spend too.

-Both of the new NAB Rewards cards offer bonus points for overseas spend and at major department and hardware stores, which could be a useful bonus category if you spend frequently in these areas.
+All the NAB Rewards cards offer bonus points for overseas spend and at major department and hardware stores, which could be a useful bonus category if you spend frequently in these areas.